 Since then, numerous lawmakers and voting rights and civil rights organizations have endorsed these Four Pillars.

 Stacey Abrams called my Four Pillars the “gold standard.”

-Speaker Pelosi, Senator Harris, and Senators Klobuchar and Wyden included the Four Pillars in the voting rights legislation they each recently introduced: the HEROES Act, VoteSafe Act, and the Natural Disaster and Emergency Ballot Act, respectively.
+Speaker Pelosi and Senators Harris, Klobuchar and Wyden included the Four Pillars in voting rights legislation they each recently introduced: the HEROES Act, VoteSafe Act and the Natural Disaster and Emergency Ballot Act, respectively.

 For my part, I am actively litigating to ensure that these four safeguards are in place for November.
-We are currently litigating sixteen Four Pillars cases in thirteen states, with more coming soon.
+My legal team is currently litigating sixteen Four Pillars cases in thirteen states, with more coming soon.

-We are already seeing the positive impact of fighting for these protections: we saw that in the recent Wisconsin primary, as a direct result of our efforts in court, the state’s Election Day receipt of mail ballot deadline was replaced by a postmarked by Election Day deadline.
+Democrats are already seeing the positive impact of fighting for these protections: in the recent Wisconsin primary, as a direct result of my team’s efforts in court, the state’s Election Day receipt of mail ballot deadline was replaced by a postmarked by Election Day deadline.
 The result: over 142,000 absentee ballots that were postmarked by Election Day were only counted because the court granted an extended deadline for ballots to be received by county clerks.

-Just this week, we won a sweeping victory in Montana, where the court struck down the state’s Election Day receipt deadline in favor of a postmarked by Election Day deadline.
+Just this week, there was a sweeping victory in Montana, where the court struck down the state’s Election Day receipt deadline in favor of a postmarked by Election Day deadline.
 The court also struck down the state’s ban on ballot collection.

 Without these safeguards, vote by mail will disproportionately disenfranchise young voters and minority voters to the extent that will determine the outcome of the election in some states.